All Episodes

 Thank you.

-Like, I can't think for myself.
+Like, I can't speak for myself.

 I make my own decisions.

-And I pray that these people in the special election vote for the Republicans because I do feel it's going so well, and I would hate for it to be undone.
+And I pray that these people in the special election vote for the Republicans because I do feel it's going so well and I would hate for it to be undone.

 That's what it's all about.